LeoHsiao1/pyexiv2/README.md

 ## Defects

 - Can't read the image larger than 2G, or modify the image larger than 1G. ([related issue](https://github.com/Exiv2/exiv2/issues/1248))
-- Not thread safe, because it uses some global variables.
+- Not thread safe, because it uses some global variables in C++.

 ## Docs